Affelino/gameboard-ui-protocol/GameboardUserInterface.md

 ## Indicator Lights

 Each square on the board contains one or more RGB LEDs (typically 1 or 4), which are used to indicate specific actions.
-These indications are defined in the [Board Message API](BoardMessageAPI.md).
 Current light patterns are:

 - **Slow blinking red** — Pick up the piece from this square
 - **Slow blinking green** — Place a piece on this square